Empirical likelihood ratio test on quantiles under a density ratio model: Simulation studies

 Because $ H_{0} $ is true, $ R_{n} $ has a $ \chi_{2}^{2} $ limiting distribution.
 Figure~\ref {Normal_QQ} gives a quantile-quantile (Q-Q) plot of the 1000 simulated $ R_{n} $ values against the $ \chi_{2}^{2} $ distribution.
 Over the range from 0 to 6 that matters in most applications, the points are close to the red 45-degree line.
 Clearly, the chi-square distribution is a good approximation of the sampling distribution of $ R_{n} $, demonstrating good agreement with Theorem \ref {thm:ELRT_Stat_chisq}.

-In Figure \ref {CIs_Normal1}, we depict the $ 95\% $ confidence regions of $ \bxi = (\xi_{0}, \xi_{5}) $ based on the ELRT in \eqref {ELRT_CR}, the Wald method in \eqref {Wald_CR}, and the nonparametric method in \eqref {Nonpara_CR} based on a typical simulated data set with the true $ \bxi^{*} $ marked as a red diamond.
+In Figure~\ref {CIs_Normal1}, we depict the $ 95\% $ confidence regions of $ \bxi = (\xi_{0}, \xi_{5}) $ based on the ELRT in \eqref {ELRT_CR}, the Wald method in \eqref {Wald_CR}, and the nonparametric method in \eqref {Nonpara_CR} based on a typical simulated data set with the true $ \bxi^{*} $ marked as a red diamond.
 The ELRT contour is not smooth because $ R_{n} (\bxi) $ is not smooth at data points.
 Clearly, the ELRT confidence region has the smallest area and is therefore the most efficient.
-In Table \ref {Normal_Ava_Ecv1}, we make direct quantitative comparisons between the three methods in terms of the coverage probabilities and areas of the $ 90\% $ and $ 95\% $ confidence regions.
+In Table~\ref {Normal_Ava_Ecv1}, we make direct quantitative comparisons between the three methods in terms of the coverage probabilities and areas of the $ 90\% $ and $ 95\% $ confidence regions.
+We remark that the ELRT confidence region can be approximated by triangles all pointing to the MELE.
+We add up the areas of these triangles to get the total area.
 Both the LRT and Wald methods under the DRM have empirical coverage probabilities close to the nominal levels; the nonparametric method has overcoverage.
 In general, the ELRT outperforms.

 In applications, the sample sizes from different populations are unlikely to be equal.
 Does the superiority of the ELRT require equal sample sizes from these populations?
 We also simulated data from the same distributions with unequal sample sizes.
 We set the sizes of populations $ G_{0}, G_{1}, G_{4}, G_{5} $ to 100 and 200, and the sizes of populations $ G_{2}, G_{3} $ to 50 and 100, respectively.
 We constructed confidence regions for the $ 90$th percentile of $ G_{2} $ and the $ 95 $th percentile of $ G_{3} $, where both populations have the smaller sample sizes.
 Figure~\ref {CIs_Normal2} shows the three $ 95\% $ confidence regions based on a simulated data set; we see that the ELRT is superior.
 Admittedly, this is one of the more extreme cases.
 Table~\ref {Normal_Ava_Ecv2} gives the average areas and empirical coverage probabilities of the three confidence regions, based on 1000 repetitions.
 The ELRT confidence regions have the most accurate coverage probabilities, while the other two methods have low coverage.
 The ELRT confidence regions have larger average areas that are not excessive.